nio-blocks/communication/README.md

 Properties
 --------------

 -   **topic**: Defines topic string to subscribe to in order to receive signals.
+Wildcards permitted!

 Dependencies
 ----------------